 - Chocolate or caffeine

 These just might be our two favourite things, and maybe it’s the look of pure bliss on your face that makes them so appealing for your cat.
-But whatever you do, don’t give in – chocolate and caffeine are diuretics and will cause vomiting and diarrhea in your cat, leading to dehydration.
+But whatever you do, don’t give in – chocolate and caffeine are diuretics and will cause vomiting and diarrhoea in your cat, leading to dehydration.
 Chocolate, in particular dark chocolate, can cause heart attacks in felines.
 And not even chocolate is delicious enough to take that kind of risk.

 Have mercy!
 Can’t a kitty let it’s hair down?
 Not like this!
 Alcohol is bad enough for humans, whereas your cat is a literal lightweight, and even small amounts of alcohol can cause liver damage and worse.
 Stick to catnip, and keep the wine for yourself.